ANALYSIS-U.S. efforts on Huawei executive case may save Canada's stalled China policy

 "The only way to put real pressure on China is for a number of like-minded nations to form a common front.
 The United States are the key player here and without them, nothing will happen," said one person directly familiar with the policy reset talks.

-U.S. prosecutors are discussing a deal with Meng's lawyers to resolve criminal charges against her, a person familiar with the matter said on Thursday.
+U.S. prosecutors are discussing a deal with Meng's lawyers to resolve criminal charges against her, a person familiar with the matter said.

 "Let's hope that the discussions are serious and that a solution can be found because otherwise I think we would be in a mess for a long time," Guy Saint-Jacques, former Canadian ambassador to China, told the Canadian Broadcasting Corporation.

-Usually talkative Canadian officials are keeping silent over whether they are playing any role in the Meng talks, and Prime Minister Justin Trudeau declined to comment when asked about it on Friday.
-His "top priority" is the release of the two detained Canadians, he said.
+Canadian officials are silent over whether they are playing any role in the Meng talks, and Prime Minister Justin Trudeau declined to comment when asked about it on Friday.
+His "top priority" is the release of the detainees, he said.

 "Without the two Michaels being part of the package, we have no leverage at all if Meng should return to China," said Phil Calvert, a former Canadian diplomat in China and now a research fellow at the University of Victoria.